Who are the Ones Chosen by God?

 Answer: The Bible says, “Who shall lay any thing to the charge of God’s elect?”
 But we must be very clear who are the ones chosen by God?
 Those habitual sinners, traitors, those who steal from the offering, fornicators, the fearful, and the hypocritical Pharisees, are they the ones chosen by God?
 If anyone who believes in God is one He has chosen, then how do we explain the words in Revelation 22:15, “For without are dogs, and sorcerers, and fornicators, and murderers, and idolaters, and whoever loves and makes a lie”?
 Therefore, not everyone who believes in God is chosen by God.
 Only those who truly serve the Lord and love God, and have real testimony are ones chosen by Him.
 For example, Abraham, Job, and Peter are those who obeyed and feared God.
 They had righteous deeds and testimonies.
 They were approved by God.
 No one could accuse them.
 Yet when did God call all believers righteous?
 Most people often sin, and still resist and betray God.
 This is a fact.
 Lord Jesus never called most of His believers righteous.
 So “God’s elect” refers to those who do righteous deeds and can follow God’s will.

-By Xin Ling One day, I happened to see such an interesting story in my son’s Pupil Weekly: A little girl tripped on an examination question.
-She answered the capital of America was New York rather than Washington.
-So she prayed, and asked God to move its...
+By Xin Ling One day, I happened to see a very interesting story in my son’s weekly school magazine: A little girl tripped up on an examination question: She answered that the capital of America was New York rather than Washington.
+So she prayed, and aske...